MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/delimit-volume-allocation.md

 ### Choose four servers

-Delimit each three-way mirror volume to foure servers, not more.
+Delimit each three-way mirror volume to four servers, not more.

 ### Balance storage